Today, we will be looking at the candidate experience survey best practices.

 Your surveys must be mobile compatible, as this is where they’ll most likely answer your survey.
 This will dramatically increase your response rate.

-In your questionnaire it would be a good idea to find out what percentage of your candidates found your job posting via mobile.
+It would be a good idea to find out what percentage of your candidates found your job posting via mobile in your questionnaire.

 4. Ask a mix of closed-ended and open-ended questions